evgenyneu/quagga/README.md

 ## Templates

 `quagga` uses templates to format the combined output of your files.
 Templates allow you to define how the output is structured, including headers, footers, placeholders for file content, as well as providing instructions for an LLM.
-By default, it applies a [built-in template](templates/default.md), but you can customize this to suit your needs.
+By default, it applies a built-in template, but you can customize this to suit your needs.
 The template is self-documenting and can be found [templates/default.md](templates/default.md).

 ### Create a custom template

-Use the `--copy-template` option to generate a default template file in the current directory:
+Use the `--copy-template` option to generate a default template file `.quagga_template` in the current directory:

 ```bash
 quagga --copy-template
 ```

+You can then customize the template and it will be automatically used by `quagga` when present in the current directory (no need to specify it with `--template` option).

 ### Template locations